 In a world dominated by neoliberalism, there is renewed attention to labor organizing and radical forms of action outside the institutional framework.
-In Lebanon, the October 2019 Revolution brought to the forefront the capacity of labor to recompose its power in the face of the longstanding capitalist effort to decompose it.
-In this essay, I first examine the outbreak of social unrest in 2019 that accompanied the failure of neoliberal policies.
-Second, I explain the absence and silence of the labor movement amidst the 2019 Revolution by state interference and at the service of a longstanding laissez-faire economy.
-I finally conclude by examining recent attempts of professionals to organize from within the October revolution and the challenges they currently grapple with.
+In Lebanon, the October 2019 Revolution brought to the forefront the capacity of labor to recompose its power in the face of the long-standing capitalist effort to decompose it.
+This essay first examines the outbreak of social unrest in 2019 that accompanied the failure of neoliberal policies.
+Second, it explains the absence and silence of the labor movement amid the 2019 revolution by state interference and at the service of a long-standing laissez-faire economy.
+Finally, it concludes by examining recent attempts of professionals to organize from within the October Revolution and the challenges they currently grapple with.

 Download citation file: